FETP Dashboard

 Back To Map

-Supporting National Efforts to Eradicate Polio and Strengthen Routine Immunization
+Polio Eradication and Routine Immunization Strengthening

 Our first collaboration with the Afghanistan Ministry of Public Health (MOPH) started in 2015 with a focus on supporting polio eradication and strengthening routine immunization (RI) in a country that is still polio endemic.
 Through a project designed to create demand for immunization, we implemented appropriate interventions to increase demand for immunization whereby the local community from influencers to teachers and volunteers engaged in the project’s activities to improve knowledge, attitude, and practices regarding immunization to, eventually, contribute to improving immunization coverage.
+Building on the success of this intervention, another innovative communication activities were implemented in 2021 and 2022.
+With support from EMPHNET, the MOPH engaged community elders and religious leaders in Afghanistan to communicate the importance of vaccines and build trust in immunization services.

-In 2019 and with support from GHD|EMPHNET, the Ministry established a CRS surveillance system that obtains standardized data on CRS incidence and creates a basis for documentation and verification of rubella virus elimination, detection, and isolation of CRS-affected infants.
+In 2019 and with support from EMPHNET, the Ministry established a congenital rubella syndrome (CRS) surveillance system that obtains standardized data on CRS incidence and creates a basis for documentation and verification of rubella virus elimination, detection, and isolation of CRS-affected infants.
 Availability of such a system ensures early provision of appropriate care of the disease, and hence rapid mitigation of it.

-Supporting Biological Threat Reduction
+Biological Threat Reduction

-In one of the earliest collaborations between GHD|EMPHNET and the MOPH, health professionals from human health and veterinary laboratories, in the capital and major provinces, have been trained in biosecurity and biosafety best practices.
-In a more recent project, GHD|EMPHNET started to build laboratory capacity in the handling of biological samples and safe storage and disposal of reagents- both of which are key in the practices and procedures pertinent to laboratory network and management in Afghanistan.
+In one of the earliest collaborations between EMPHNET and the MOPH, health professionals from human health and veterinary laboratories, in the capital and major provinces, have been trained in biosecurity and biosafety best practices.
+In a more recent project, EMPHNET started to build laboratory capacity in the handling of biological samples and safe storage and disposal of reagents- both of which are key in the practices and procedures pertinent to laboratory network and management in Afghanistan.
+A fruit of this collaboration was the development and publication in 2021 of an SOPs document under the title STANDARD OPERATING PROCEDURES (SOPs): Chemical Waste Handling and Disposal Handling, Packaging and Transport of Infectious Substances Biological Sample Collection, Packaging, Labeling and Transport from the Field to the Laboratory.

-In late 2018, GHD|EMPHNET and the MOPH signed an MOU under which both parties agreed to utilize collective efforts and exchange of resources with the purpose of improving public health status in Afghanistan.
+In late 2018, EMPHNET and the MOPH signed an MOU under which both parties agreed to utilize collective efforts and exchange of resources with the purpose of improving public health status in Afghanistan.
 Under this MOU, both parties will work toward enhancing the management of common public health problems and threats for eventual improvement of population health outcomes in the country.